What hours are you open? Does your office close for lunch?

 The Calhoun County Commissioner of License office does not accept credit or debit cards.
-However, through IMS Enterprises, Inc., a private internet company, we can process your payment for a processing fee (The greater of $2.50 per tag or 3% of total amount due).
+However, through IMS Enterprises, Inc., a private internet company, we can process your payment for a processing fee ( 3% of total amount due).
 This fee is a charge from IMS Enterprises, and none of this fee is retainted by Calhoun County.
 Please do not use your credit/debit card unless you are willing to pay this fee.

 The Piedmont Annex does not accept credit or debit cards at this time.